MathisFederico/LearnRL/README.rst

 Note that 'learn' and 'remember' are optional, so this framework can also be used for baselines !

 Of course, you can logs any custom metrics that your Agent/Env gives you and even chose how to aggregate them through episodes or cycles:
+See the `metric codes <https://learnrl.readthedocs.io/en/latest/callbacks.html#metric-codes>`_ for more details.

 .. code-block:: python